-It’s a real kitchen time saver to have the right flavor combinations at your finger-tips.
+It’s a real kitchen time-saver to have the right flavor combinations at your finger-tips.

 And we would be remiss not to mention our wide selection of specialty cheeses – Imported fresh.
-Step up to the cheese counter and look what on hand.
+Step up to the cheese counter and look at what on hand.
 Our fresh inventory is always changing.
 We have the perfect choice to go with any gourmet cracker – Or ask an expert about pairing a distinct cheese with fruit, chocolate, or a refreshing Pinot Grigio or Chardonnay!

 Get creative and pick up little something special to snack on while taking a break in the great outdoors.
-We encourage you to go have a picnic!!
+We encourage you to go to have a picnic!!

 Great Local Picnicking Spots

-Picnic is synonymous with going outdoors to beautiful, scenic parks and overlooks.
+The word picnic is synonymous with going outdoors to beautiful, scenic parks and overlooks.
 Here some fantastic local settings, right here in Connecticut.

-Heublein Tower – Is located of route 185 in Simsbury, CT inside the Talcott Mountain State Park entrance.
+Heublein Tower – Is located off route 185 in Simsbury, CT inside the Talcott Mountain State Park entrance.
 Helpful summer time tip: Parking fees have been waived at all state parks for Connecticut residents.

-Downtown Collinsville, CT – Offers Historic New England charm, and is situated right on the nicest bend of the Farmington river.
+Downtown Collinsville, CT – Offers Historic New England charm, and is situated right on the nicest bend of the Farmington River.
 Beautiful scenery and riverside parks and vistas abound.
 Have a picnic and then shop for local antiques!

 Wickham Park in Manchester, CT is a real treasure.
 Just look at the stunning photos on their website and you will see they have many, tranquil, “themed” gardens that transport you out of your usual routine!
 The grounds are well maintained, there’s a lot to do and see for the kids, too.
 Or find a private setting and gaze at the Hartford skyline from your picnic blanket.

 For a small state, Connecticut is plentiful with scenic locations for a picnic.
-Share a favorite spot of yours in the comments below or share on Facebook.
+Share a favorite spot of yours in the comments below or share it on Facebook.

-Call out box : Historical Facts About Picnics
+Call out box: Historical Facts About Picnics

 The French word “piqu-nique” was first printed in 1692, and was used to indicate when people brought their own wine to dine outside of the home = B.Y.O.B.

-In 1748, the English word “picnic” was first used in a letter by Lord Chesterfield for an event involving card playing, drinking, and conversation.
+In 1748, the English word “picnic” was first used in a letter by Lord Chesterfield for an event involving card-playing, drinking, and conversation.

 In the Middle Ages, picnics were used as a break during a day of hunting.